xjlsigmaboy/ObsidianOS/README.md

 ### Beta Version
 Unavailable!

-### Join Testing
+### Contributing
-You can try our testing branch versions by joining our Discord.
+You can contribute to ObsidianOS development or testing by applying <a href="https://forms.gle/7x8AasYzPBUu8FtX8">Here</a>.

 # Join the community!
 Discord:(Link) <br>